 If you are staying in McCall we are a scenic 40 minutes away and offer a wonderful addition to any summer family vacation so come down to Riggins and join us today.

 Trip at a glance

 If you are in the central Idaho area and looking for a day on the water to escape the heat this is the perfect trip.

 Dates / Rates

 The Full Day whitewater rafting trip on the Salmon River near Riggins Idaho makes for a great family or friends one-day adventure.
 Our trips meet at 8:30am MOUNTAIN STANDARD TIME and conclude around 4pm.

 Full Day Itinerary:

 Full day trip is available in rafts OR inflatable kayaks.
-Meet at 8:30 am Mountain Standard Time at our store on the Street of Riggins.
+Meet at 8:30 am Mountain Standard Time at our store in Riggins.
 From the meeting spot in Riggins we load the group into the van and it’s a 15 minute drive up river to our put-in location.
-At the put-in the group will receive the equipment for the trip, including PFD’s for everyone and splash tops and helmets as requested.
+Before we drive up river everyone will get their gear at the shop including PFD’s, helmets (optional in come crafts) and possible web suits or splash gear.
 After getting everyone geared up and we have driven up river the group will receive a thorough paddling orientation ensuring you have all the info you need to be successful during your river day.
 Apply the sunscreen and it’s time to start floating.

 The day starts off with some mild whitewater to build those paddling skills and learn the techniques you will need later in the day.
 Prior to lunch the group will see one class III rapid with some big waves to start testing those paddling skills.
 Sometime around lunch time we will float back to our shop where we walk up to our park-like setting overlooking the river for a BBQ lunch.